 Did the Chevy SSR come in manual?

-The Chevy SSR (Super Sport Roadster) was produced by Chevrolet from 2003 to 2006.
-Initially, the SSR was equipped with a 4-speed automatic transmission paired with a 5.3L V8 engine.
-However, Chevrolet made a significant change in 2005, introducing a manual transmission option for the SSR.
+The Chevrolet SSR (Super Sport Roadster) was a retro-styled pickup truck produced by General Motors from 2003 to 2006.
+While the SSR was available with an automatic transmission, it did not come with a manual transmission option.

 How many Chevy SS were made in manual?